 About This Performance

 Suave-toned and supremely inspired, baritone Benjamin Appl makes his SF Performances debut in a varied and energetic program of songs and lieder.
 The New York Times notes Appl as “[F]earlessly physical, with a broad palette of tones and styles.”
 A Gramophone Award Young Artist of the year and BBC New Generation Artist just a few years ago, his popularity and acclaim continue to rise.
+He’ll be accompanied by James Baillieu, who is described by The Daily Telegraph as “in a class of his own.”
+Baillieu is one of the leading song and chamber music pianists of his generation.

 Works by SCHUBERT, SCHUMANN, BRAHMS, STRAUSS, TCHAIKOVSKY, VAUGHAN WILLIAMS, and others